-Australia's government is worried about the path of destruction forest fires are carving into the Outback of Australia.
-Global warming appears to be taking its toll as long dry periods render the forests of Australia extremely vulnerable to spontaneous combustion and to random people who just like to torch a beautiful piece of nature.
-In order to be able to effectively fight the fires, the government is obliged by law to declare a state of emergency when 6% of a natural reserve has been burned.
-The Australian government would like you to give them a reliable estimation of the number of days they typically have until they have to declare a state of emergency.
+The Portuguese government is worried about the path of destruction caused yearly by forest fires in the Alentejo region (http://en.wikipedia.org/wiki/Alentejo).
+Global warming appears to be taking its toll and long dry summer periods render the forests of Alentejo extremely vulnerable to spontaneous combustion and to random people who just like to torch a beautiful piece of nature.
+In order to be able to effectively fight the fires, the government is obliged by law to declare a state of emergency when 10% of the region is currently burning.
+The Portuguese government would like you to give them a reliable estimation of the number of days they typically have until they have to declare a state of emergency.

 In order to tackle this problem, we first simplify the problem by making several assumptions.
-First, we assume the natural reserve to be rectangular.
+First, we assume the region to be completely rectangular (which is a reasonable assumption taking into account the shape of Alentejo).
 Second, we model the outbreaks of forest fires as a stochastic process and assume the time between two outbreaks to be exponentially distributed.
-The location of an outbreak is drawn from a uniform distribution.
-If the location of a new fire turns out to have already been burned, the outbreak will simply be ignored in our model.
-Third, we assume that due to a lack of wind, forest fires grow in a circular way with a steady pace.
+The location of an outbreak is drawn from a uniform distribution defined within the rectangular area.
+If the location of an outbreak turns out to be already burning, the new outbreak will simply be ignored in our model.
+Third, we assume that the forest fires grow in a circular way with a steady pace.
+Fourth, we assume that the individual fires move around in a random motion due to wind and differing amounts of burning material available.

-As our assumptions render the number of days until declaration of a state of emergency a stochastic variable, simulation of the outbreaks and growth of forest fires over time is a useful technique for addressing the request made by the Australian government.
-As every simulation may yield different outcomes due to the randomness in our model, multiple simulations can provide a more reliable approximation of the number of days the Australian government typically has until they have to declare a state of emergency.
+As our assumptions render the number of days until declaration of a state of emergency a stochastic variable, simulation of the outbreaks and growth of forest fires over time is a useful technique for addressing the request made by the Portuguese government.
+As different simulations may yield different outcomes due to the randomness in our model, running multiple simulations provides a more reliable approximation of the number of days the Portuguese government typically has until they have to declare a state of emergency.

-In this exercise, you will be simulating forest fires in MATLAB in accordance with the model and assumptions presented above.
-The main algorithm for the simulation is detailed in pseudocode in Algorithm 1.
+In this exercise, you will be simulating forest fires with MATLAB in accordance with the model and assumptions presented above.
+The main procedure for the simulation is detailed as pseudocode in Algorithm 1.